FlavScents AInsights Entry for Ethyl Hexanoate (CAS: 123-66-0)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, ethyl hexanoate is considered safe at typical use levels, with a high margin of safety.
-Dermal exposure in fragrances is generally safe, but IFRA guidelines should be consulted to avoid irritation or sensitization.
-Inhalation exposure is minimal due to its low volatility in typical use concentrations.
-Overall, the risk profiles for food and fragrance applications are similar, with no significant safety concerns reported.
+For oral exposure, ethyl hexanoate is considered safe at typical use levels, with an ADI not specifically established but deemed acceptable under GRAS status.
+Dermal exposure in fragrances is generally safe, with low irritation potential, though IFRA guidelines should be consulted for specific product types.
+Inhalation exposure is minimal due to its low volatility at typical use levels, but occupational exposure limits should be observed in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature